0xduality/token-diligence/README.md

 in the `from` field.
 A return value greater than 0 means the token does not behave well.
 A return value of 0 means the token is likely okay.

+The code assumes that tokens are either paired with the gas token (i.e. TOKEN/WAVAX exists) or they are paired with a token that is paired with the gas token (e.g. TOKEN/USDC and USDC/WAVAX exist).
+At the time of this writing this is true for all tokens on the chains I care about.

 ## Getting Started

 Assuming you have [foundry](https://getfoundry.sh/) installed